seangbadamosi/Bootstrap-Learning/README.md

 * Bootstrap 5 will style <mark> and .mark with a yellow background color and some padding:

 * text-start,text-center,text-align : is used to align text left, center and right;

+## Lesson 4

+* the classes for text colors are: .text-muted, .text-primary, .text-success, .text-info, .text-warning, .text-danger, text-secondary, .text-white, .text-dark, .text-body (default body color/often black) and .text-light:

+* the classes for background are text-bg-success,text-bg-info,bg-danger,bg-dark.